Basic things to know about mobile phones

 On this page we discuss everything you need to know about mobile phones like: how mobile phone screens are measured, what makes mobile phone screens look very sharp and clear, fixed battery or changeable battery, internal memory or external memory, LCD IPS screen or Super AMOLED display screen, etc. These are some of the basic things you should know about a mobile phone before buying one.

 These are a list of mobile phone topics covered.
 Clicking on any item on this list takes you directly down to that section on this page which is a bit long.

 The mobile phone screen size measurement can be given as an inch size or as a pixel size.
-For example a smartphone screen size can be 6 inch with pixel size of 720x1080 pixels.
+For example a smartphone screen size can be 6 inch with pixel size of 720×1080 pixels.
 We will explain what smartphone screen size in inches mean and what the smart phone size in pixels mean

-mobile phone screen size in inches is the standard measurement of a phone's screen size.
+Mobile phone screen size in inches is the standard measurement of a phone’s screen size.
 Many countries following the metric system, like Europe and India, mobile phone screen sizes are also specified in centimeters.
 To convert inches into Centimeters multiply the inch value by 2.54 (1 inch=2.54 cms or centimeters).
 To make screen size in inches from centimeters, divide by 2.54.

 It should be remembered that phone screen sizes are always measured diagonally.
 The image of a smart phone screen here shows the mobile phone screen dimensions in centimeters and inches measured diagonally from the top or bottom corner to the opposite corner at the bottom or top of the screen